AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Get record types

-This action module retrieves a list of record types in an [!DNL Adobe Maestro] account.
+This action module retrieves a list of record types in an [!DNL Adobe Workfront Planning] account.

 <table style="table-layout:auto">
   <col/>